Welsh language - Fast Facts

 Welsh continued as an official language during the early Middle Ages, despite the Anglo-Norman conquest.

-By the 15th century, English was increasingly used and in 1536, in Henry VIII’s Act of Union, Wales was legally incorporated into England, with English as its sole official language.
+In Henry VIII’s Act of Union in 1536, Wales was legally incorporated into England, with English as its sole official language.

 The Bible was translated into Welsh by Bishop William Morgan in 1588.
 The travelling Sunday Schools of preacher Griffith Jones in the 18th century ensured Wales was one of the few European countries to have a literate majority – writing and reading in Welsh.